kirils-savinihs/stock-analyser/README.md

 Then store some e-mails in it.
 ```

-3)Change in StockSorting StockSorting constructor the password value in "abcd1234" according to your password
+3)Change in StockSorting StockSorting constructor the password value in "abcd1234" according to your MySQL workbench password

 ```
 public StockSorting() {